mattjaybe/SillyTavern-EchoText-Proactive/README.md

 git clone https://github.com/mattjaybe/SillyTavern-EchoText-Proactive
 ```

 > **Don't have Git?** You can also download this repository as a ZIP, extract it, and place the folder at `SillyTavern/plugins/`.
+To download ZIP, click on the green 'Code' button then choose Download ZIP.

 ### Step 2 — Enable server plugins in SillyTavern